 Larix laricina / American larch / tamarack

-Larix laricina, first described in 1773 by Karl Heinrich Emil Koch (1809–1879), is commonly known as tamarack, hackmatack, eastern larch, black larch, red larch, or, more widely in the nursery trade as American larch.
+Larix laricina, as described in 1873 by Karl Heinrich Emil Koch (1809 – 1879), in Dendrologie, 2nd edition, is commonly known as tamarack, hackmatack, eastern larch, black larch, red larch, or, more widely in the nursery trade as American larch.
 The word tamarack is the Algonquian name for the species and means "wood used for snowshoes."
 The species name means "larch-like" in the Latin language, referring to its resemblance to European larch which Linnæus, at the time, called Pinus larix.

 Early settlers would leave a high stump after felling the tree.
 The stump would be harvested being careful to leave as much of the curving root system before extracting the stump from the ground.
 These naturally curved pieces of wood were then used to make ships knees in boat building to save the laborious process of steaming and then bending wood for the boat's ribs.
 Traditional boat builders in northern New England still harvest tamarack for this purpose.